 - Sample #1 should be recorded as if you are at a "live" audition.
-It should be an audio or video recording of you doing a musical performance in any style you like, using any instruments you can play and/or your voice.
+It should be a video recording of you doing a musical performance in any style you like, using any instruments you can play and/or your voice.
 Start Sample #1 by stating your full name, the date, and the program and degree you are applying for (Music Technology).
 We strongly encourage you to perform in the musical idiom that best represents your sincere musical interests and background, and welcome performances that draw from all musical cultures and styles.
 If you are familiar enough with music production to make this a professional-sounding recording, that would be ideal, but for this sample we really would like to hear what you sound like as a musician, and so acoustic or amplified electric instruments and singing are preferable to a purely "digital" laptop performance.
 Note: this should not be an overdubbed recording; this type of performance can be submitted as Sample #2 or #3.

 - Samples #2 and #3 can include examples of music you've recorded, composed, and/or performed; a personal website; examples of technology you've developed (e.g., programming, electronics); or anything else that highlights your skills in music, music technology, or STEM.
 If you are submitting a website link, upload it as a separate PDF file containing a clickable link.